raveenaaa/Pipeline/README.md

 #### Task 1 - Provision cloud instances, monitoring control plane

 The command is as follows: `pipeline prod up`

 The following steps are involved in this task:

-* Provision 3 Virtual Machines on DigitalOcean using the API.
+- Provision 3 Virtual Machines on DigitalOcean using the API.
 Enable private networking and IPv6 while provisioning.
 Before running the prod up command, export your ssh key to the env variable `SSH_KEY` and the DigitalOcean token to the env variable `DOTOKEN`.
 The following are the VMs:
   - Monitor
   - Checkbox
   - iTrust
-* Copy the IP address of the provisioned VMs to an inventory file for deployment
+- Copy the IP address of the provisioned VMs to an inventory file for deployment
-* Configure the Monitoring code to work on cloud VMs and to support additional metrics
+- Configure the Monitoring code to work on cloud VMs and to support additional metrics
-* Copy the Monitoring code on the Monitor VM and the agent code on the Checkbox and iTrust VMs
+- Copy the Monitoring code on the Monitor VM and the agent code on the Checkbox and iTrust VMs
-* Configue redis conf file on the VM to allow incoming response
+- Configue redis conf file on the VM to allow incoming response
-* Start the dashboard and agent using forever on all the VMs
+- Start the dashboard and agent using forever on all the VMs

 #### Task 2 - Implement deployment to cloud instances

+This task has 2 subtasks:

+- Provision and setup the configuration server
+- Deploy checkbox.io and iTrust on a deployment server

+##### Provision and setup the configuration server

+The command is as follows: `pipeline setup --gh-user <github-username> --gh-pass <github-password>`

+The following steps are involved in this task:

+- Provision the configuration server `ansible-srv` and install ansible on it
+- Install the necessary build dependencies for iTrust and checkbox.io
+- Setup the environment variables for the git credentials to clone the iTrust repo

+##### Deploy checkbox.io and iTrust on a deployment server

+The command is as follows: `pipeline deploy <project-name> -i <inventory-file>`

+The following steps are involved in this task:

+- Clone the repository and build the project
+- The latest code will be found at `<project-path>/current` and previous releases can be found at `<project-path>/releases`
+- Read the inventory file and ssh into the deployment server to deploy the project
+- Install the necessary deployment dependancies
+- Copy over the artifacts from the configuration server onto the deployment server
+- Restart the webserver
+- To browser the deployed projects, visit `<ip>` for checbox.io and `<ip>:8080/iTrust2` for iTrust

 #### Task 3 - Implement canary analysis (checkbox.io preview microservice)

 The command is as follows: `pipeline canary <blue-branch> <green-branch>`

 Following are the tasks involved in the execution of the canary analysis:

-* Provision the proxy, blue (baseline), and green VMs.
+- Provision the proxy, blue (baseline), and green VMs.
-* On blue and green install `nodejs`, `mongo`, `nginx`, `pm2`.
+- On blue and green install `nodejs`, `mongo`, `nginx`, `pm2`.
-* On the proxy install `nodejs`, `pm2`.
+- On the proxy install `nodejs`, `pm2`.
-* Start the agent and the checkbox.io microservice on the blue and green canaries.
+- Start the agent and the checkbox.io microservice on the blue and green canaries.
-* Start the dashboard service on the proxy and gather metrics.
+- Start the dashboard service on the proxy and gather metrics.
 You can see the dashboard running at the http://192.168.50.20:8080/
-* Proxy will route traffic to blue instance for the first 5 minutes and then switchover to the green instance.
+- Proxy will route traffic to blue instance for the first 5 minutes and then switchover to the green instance.
-* Report statistical comparison between the metrics of blue and green using the Mann-Whitney-Utest of significance.
+- Report statistical comparison between the metrics of blue and green using the Mann-Whitney-Utest of significance.

 Following are the metrics we have collected:

-* CPU usage %
+- CPU usage %
-* Memory usage %
+- Memory usage %
-* Node memory usage %
+- Node memory usage %
-* Nginx memory usage %
+- Nginx memory usage %
-* MongoDb memory usage %
+- MongoDb memory usage %
-* MySQL memory usage %
+- MySQL memory usage %
-* Lattency (ms)
+- Lattency (ms)
-* HTTP Status code
+- HTTP Status code

 We have defined that a canary will pass if:

-* HTTP Status code `PASS` and canaryScore >= 50%
+- HTTP Status code `PASS` and canaryScore >= 50%

 ##### Note:

 We have kept the agent (`Monitoring/agent/`) and dashboard (`Monitoring/dashboard`) common for the cloud and local instances.
 While `MySQL` is a dependency of `iTrust` it is not used in `checkbox.io`.
 Hence you may observe that the `MySQL memory usage %` is consistently 0 during the canary analysis for both blue and green.
 Keeping this in mind, we have not included MySQL metric in our final canary analysis reports.

 #### Screencast:

+The screencast for Milestone 2 can be found [here](https://youtu.be/K418Rjnduoo).